waley-code/Banking_System/README.md

 ### Introduction

-    This is a mini online banking system that can perform basic banking operations which includes Opening an account
+    This is a mini online banking system that performs basic banking operations which includes Opening an account
         Logging into an existing account,
         Making cash withdrawals,